What is mental health?

 Mental health includes our emotional, psychological, and social well-being.
 It affects how we think, feel, and act.
 It also helps determine how we handle stress, relate to others, and make choices.
 It means having good ways to deal with your feelings and how to enjoy life, even when things are hard.
 Mental health is important at every stage of life.

 As a community we need to have honest and open conversations about mental health.
 Because when we help each other, we can build a supportive community for mental wellness.
 Regardless of what situation you may find yourself in – in wellness or not – help is available, and it’s time to talk about it.

 For more myths and facts about mental health, visit Walk In Our Shoes and Substance Abuse and Mental Health Services Administration.

 Depression is the most common mental illness in the US.* It can change how you think, feel, and act.
 Even if you have a good life, you can struggle with depression.
 It’s good to have family and close friends to talk to and help when things are tough, and talking to a mental health professional about these strong feelings can help.
-Depression can be very hard, but people with depression can get better too, and learn how to enjoy life.
+Depression can be very hard, but people with depression can get better too, and enjoy their life

 Each Mind Matters is California’s Mental Health Movement.
 Funded by Proposition 63, the Mental Health Services Act (MHSA), this movement focuses on prevention and wellness to transform the mental health community.

 Learn how to recognize the warning signs of suicide, how to find the words to have a direct conversation with someone in crisis, and where to find professional help and resources.

 Walk in Our Shoes is a great resource for your kids or students to learn the facts about mental health issues.

 Orange County specific information, services, resources, hotlines, and programs for mental health.

 Speak Our Minds